 Gas System Modernization Program

-This second phase of our Gas System Modernization Program represents a nearly $1.9 billion investment that will create roughly 3,200 jobs and will replace 875 miles of pipes along with other gas infrastructure improvements across the state.
+PSE&G launched the second phase of the Gas System Modernization Program (GSMP II) in January 2019.
+GSMP II represents a nearly $1.9 billion investment that will create roughly 3,200 jobs and will replace more than 875 miles of pipes along with other gas infrastructure improvements across the state.

 Nationwide, our infrastructure is growing older.
 As one of the oldest states in the nation, New Jersey’s infrastructure is bound to be among the oldest, too.
-PSE&G’s natural gas network has more than 3,000 miles of cast-iron natural gas pipe – more than any other utility in the nation – and much of it is more than a century old.
+PSE&G’s natural gas network has more than 3,000 miles of cast-iron and unprotected steel main – more than any other utility in the nation – and much of it is more than a century old.

 PSE&G, Google Earth Outreach and the Environmental Defense Fund joined forces to demonstrate faster, better ways to map and measure methane leaks coming from underground pipes.
 The technology helped PSE&G prioritize which pipes were replaced first during the first phase of GSMP.